Brianmantay/cicd-pipe/tc-agent-dotnet/README.md

 # tc-agent-dotnet

-An extension of the jetbrains/teamcity-agent image with dotnet core installed for building dotnet core projects
+An extension of the jetbrains/teamcity-agent image with dotnet core installed for building dotnet core projects and Octopus tool for pushing packages to the Octopus server

 ## Build